Swaziland country profile

 The king rules by decree over his million subjects, most of whom live in the countryside and follow traditional ways of life.

-King Sobhuza scrapped the constitution in 1973 and banned political parties.
+1973 - King Sobhuza suspends the constitution and bans political parties.

 1986 - Prince Makhosetive is crowned - three years early - and assumes the title of King Mswati III.

 2007 - Thousands protest in the commercial capital Manzini to press for democratic reforms.

 2014 - Swaziland appears to be stemming the pace of new infections of HIV/Aids, the UN reports.